-- 3.3.1 There is evidence of purposeful curriculum design which demonstrates horizontal and vertical integration, and articulation with prior and subsequent phases of training and practice, including continuing professional development. - 3.3.2 The specialist medical program allows for recognition of prior learning and appropriate credit towards completion of the program.
+- 3.3.1 There is evidence of purposeful curriculum design which demonstrates horizontal and vertical integration, and articulation with prior and subsequent phases of training and practice. - 3.3.2 The specialist medical program allows for recognition of prior learning and appropriate credit towards completion of the program.

 Specialist training is one step in the education of medical practitioners.
-Other phases, under separate jurisdictions in Australia and New Zealand, include primary medical education, prevocational training, research training, and continuing professional development.
+Other phases, under separate jurisdictions in Australia and New Zealand, include primary medical education, prevocational training, and research training